ROBERT SIEGEL, HOST:

 ZARROLI: In other words, the ECB's main job is to keep inflation under control.
 But saving the euro will take much more than that.
 Draghi made clear the bond-buying program is, at best, a temporary measure and European officials must begin to think in broader and bolder terms.
 That means building the kinds of institutions and regulatory bodies the eurozone needs to keep crises from growing out of hand.
 It also means implementing the kinds of economic reforms that will make European countries more competitive.

 In the meantime, Draghi says, the measures he announced today can help keep debt crisis from spiraling out of control.
 Jim Zarroli, NPR News, Berlin.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.